Kunwarrattan/COMP6721/README.md

 Artificial Intelligence

-This is my Artificial Intelligence project.
+This is my Artificial Intelligence project for COMP6721.